Bob Doris: 2016 – 2026

 Doris has been campaigning on the misuse of off-road vehicles, such as quad bikes.
 In 2024 he led a debate in the Scottish Parliament, and has called for the crackdown in the dangerous use of such vehicles.
 His work in this area also includes a working group, which saw an awareness campaign during the summer of 2025.

 In the same year, he is also campaigning for the decarbonisation of the Maryhill Line.

 2026 Scottish Parliament election

-Following boundary changes, Doris is standing as the SNP candidate for the new Glasgow Kelvin and Maryhill constituency.
+Following boundary changes, Doris was elected as the MSP for the new Glasgow Kelvin and Maryhill constituency in the 2026 Scottish Parliament election.

+In June 2026, members of the Scottish Parliament voted for Doris to be the convener of the Public Service Reform committee.

 Personal life

 Doris is married with two young children.
 He has stated he is a fan of Bruce Springsteen.